CANFLUX/pipeline-documentation/13_Create_Your_INI_Files.md

 |[End]|Marks the end of the trace properties section.|

 **Note:**
-Other properties that a user wants to use later on in their own programs (or in the “Evaluate” statements in the second stage INI) can be added to each of the traces.
+Other properties that a user wants to use later on in their own programs (or in the “Evaluate” statements) can be added to each of the traces.
 The function that processes the INI files (read_ini_files.m) will add the property and its assigned value to the trace structure but the rest of the Trace Analysis programs will ignore it.
 The user can then parse the trace info in their own programs (or within “Evaluate” statements) and take advantage of this feature.<br />

-[XXX Move description of tags and global variables (maybe everything beneath this comment) to separate section?
-This section is getting long...]

 ##### Tags for Dependent Variables
 As mentioned in the "dependent" parameter description, you can use the tags feature to ensure that your INI file "catches" all common dependent variables.
 This feature utilizes the Biomet library Matlab function `tags_Standard.m`.
 You should list the tag in the dependent field for it to work.

 For example, given the standard tags, if you put `'tag_H2O_All'` in the dependent field for a trace, all traces listed under that tag will then be a dependent of that trace.
 Tags can refer to other tags.
-You can also create site-specific custom tags by creating a `siteID_CustomTags.m`, making sure to follow the same format as the tags in `tags_Standard.m` (see section XXX for the location where this optional file should live).
+You can also create site-specific custom tags by creating a `SITE-ID_CustomTags.m`, making sure to follow the same format as the tags in `tags_Standard.m` (see section XXX for the location where this optional file should live).

 Tags in your site-specific custom file will overwrite tags of the same name in the `tags_Standard.m` file, and Matlab will warn you that this is occurring (by beeping and writing out a message to the screen).